Lesson video

 Let's check.

-That's right, it's a permanent joining method using an alloy, well done.
+That's right, it's a permanent joining method using an alloy.

 Here is a video which shows the process of soldering on a small scale.

-Touch the soldier on the heater joint for three seconds until it flows.
+Touch the solder on the heated join for three seconds until it flows.

-Remove the soldiering iron and allow time for the joint to call.
+Remove the soldering iron and allow time for the join to cool.

 See if you can pick out each of those stages.

-Here we hold our circuit with the helping hands and the first thing we do is take a piece of soldier and the soldering iron and we wipe this soldering iron across the damp sponge to make sure that it's clean.
+Here we hold our circuit with the helping hands, and the first thing we do is take a piece of solder and the soldering iron, and we wipe this soldering iron across the damp sponge to make sure that it's clean.

-We then hold the soldering iron against the leg and the pad, that's the PCB, for 10 seconds and touch the solder to that join for three seconds.
+We then hold the soldering iron against the leg and the pad of the PCB for 10 seconds and touch the solder to that join for three seconds.

-A good soldered joint is achieved when the join and the tools are clean, sufficiently heated and the is able to flow.
+A good soldered joint is achieved when the join and the tools are clean, sufficiently heated, and the solder is able to flow.

 If the join or tools are unclean or not hot enough, the join may not be perfect.

-Not enough shoulder doesn't go all the way around the leg of the component.
+Not enough solder doesn't go all way around the leg of the component.

-The joint being too hot, you would notice that the shoulder would become discoloured and much darker.
+The joint being too hot, you would notice that the solder would become discolored and much darker.

-And a cold joint, where the shoulder doesn't flow or connect to the track or the leg of the component and becomes more of a blob.
+And a cold joint, where the solder doesn't flow or connect to the track or the leg of the component and becomes more of a blob.

-Task C, use annotated diagrams to describe the process of soldiering on a small scale and describe the health and safety precautions needed.
+Use annotated diagrams to describe the process of soldering on a small scale and describe the health and safety precautions needed.

 Pause the video and have a go.